Acousmodules

 - MacOS minimum

-10.15 (Intel), recent versions and ARM processors are not officially supported (see below)
+10.15 (Intel), for "security" reasons, recent versions and ARM processors are not officially supported (see below)

-- Linux with Wine and Yabridge: (partial) compatibility is indicated with
+- Linux with Wine 9.21 and Yabridge, (partial) compatibility is indicated with

-Hosts must support VST3 format on Windows or Audio Unit or VST3 on Mac, and of course have a multichannel architecture (8 channels minimum).
+Hosts must support VST3 format on Windows and Audio Unit or VST3 on Mac.
+Of course they must have a multichannel architecture for plugins and sounds (8 channels minimum).

-Tested and working: Ardour, Bidule, Carla, Element, GigPerformer, LiveProfessor, Max/Msp, Pyramix, Reaper, QLab Pro, Usine Hollyhock, VSTHost / SAVIHost.
+Tested and working well: Ardour, Bidule, Carla, Element, GigPerformer, LiveProfessor, Max/Msp, Pyramix, Reaper, QLab Pro, Usine Hollyhock, VSTHost / SAVIHost.

-Working with limited channels or features: Cantabile, Nuendo, Sequoia, Studio Live, Tracktion waveform
+Also working with limited channels number or features: Cantabile, Cubase, Nuendo, Premiere Pro, Sequoia, Studio Live, Tracktion Waveform

 See the full list and details on the Resources page.